TestCentricity/testcentricity_web/README.md

 ### Using RSpec

-If you are using RSpec instead, you need to require the following in your `env.rb` file:
+If you are using RSpec instead, you need to require the following in your `spec_helper.rb` file:

     require 'capybara'
     require 'capybara/rspec'